abd3lgh4f0r/abd3lgh4f0r.github.io/_posts/2024-04-09-KERBEROASTING.md

   [Reference](https://tryhackme.com/)

-To dive into the details of kerberos Authentication I recommend you to check [MO72 blog](https://an-mo72.github.io/posts/Kerberos/)
+To dive into the details of kerberos Authentication I recommend you to check out [MO72 blog](https://an-mo72.github.io/posts/Kerberos/)

 **SPN**: Service principal Name , is an account used to o run services and they are usually granted the least privilege necessary to perform their function.